ethanmehta/MehtaKnights/README.md

 ### Coding Assignment
 <b> Problem 1 </b> – Located in the prob1 folder in the main directory
-- prob1.ipynb contains the coding assignment
-- prob1_sol.ipynb contains the solution to the coding assignment
+- prob1_walkthrough.ipynb contains the first assignment, which is a walkthrough assignment that contains no coding
 - gym-note4-mdp is a folder that contains files and code to build a chain world environment that we developed for students to visualize how agents affect the state of the world in reinforcement learning problems

 <b> Problem 2 </b> – Located in the prob2 folder in the main directory